tomz2000-lab/Masterthesis/docs/games.rst

 -------------------

 All games inherit from the ``BaseGame`` class and implement standardized interfaces.
-For detailed implementation information, see :doc:`api/games`.
+For detailed implementation information, see Negotiation Platform/Games.

 Custom Game Development
 -----------------------